Khushiben/soulsync/README.md

 ## Contributing

-Want to help improve Vihaara?
+Want to help improve Dr. Mind?
 Here's how:

 1. Fork the project on GitHub
 2. Create a feature branch: `git checkout -b amazing-feature`